guyskk/filebrowser-upload/README.md

 optional arguments:
-  -h, --help         show this help message and exit --no-input-folder  Remove input folder from full path when uploading.
+  -h, --help         show this help message and exit --only-folder-content  Remove input folder from full path when uploading.
 Only content of input folder will be uploaded.
 ```

 > :warning: **Specify password via params only in safe environment**